cloudify-cosmo/docs.getcloudify.org/content/manager/prerequisites.md

 manager_blueprints_openstack_link: manager-blueprints-openstack.html
 ---

-A Cloudify Manager has a set of prerequisites, from both infrastructure and OS perspectives.
+A Cloudify Manager has a set of prerequisites, related to both infrastructure and operating system.

 # Manager Environment